 - Get Your Business Noticed with the Help of the Best Digital Marketing Agency in Gurgaon - August 21, 2021

 Is there any relation between IoT, big data, and cloud computing?
 If it exists, why the cloud is an important piece in the architecture that will make the other 2 technologies grow exponentially?
 As you know Big data is basically to analyze a huge amount of data and make sense out of it and IoT is the internet of things or connected devices.
 These technologies are becoming a norm now as the cloud has proved to be an amalgamation ground for it.

-Concept of IoT and Big data are fundamentally there available for quite long now.
+The concept of IoT and Big data are fundamentally there available for quite a long now.
 They may still sound quite fascinating however have become a reality and very soon will see them becoming a norm.
-Like a sci-fi technology if we were aware of this concept long back, why didn’t it happen 10-15 years back?
+Like sci-fi technology if we were aware of this concept long back, why didn’t it happen 10-15 years back?

 Big data as a concept was always on the cards in the ecosphere of database technology.
 It was part of the curriculum in college and would have been considered as the next big thing.
 Still, it was available only conceptually and in books.
 Reason?
 Pre-requisites of hardware and software which can handle petabytes of data for analyzing purpose were not available.
 The response which is anticipated from the black box is in few seconds, earlier while doing the processing of big data could take weeks or in worst cases months.